-UPCOMING HUMAN RIGHTS IN THE WORKPLACE PUBLIC WORKSHOPS
+UPCOMING HUMAN RIGHTS IN THE WORKPLACE PUBLIC WORKSHOP AND FORUM

-The Alberta Human Rights Commission is offering two upcoming Human Rights in the Workplace public workshops in Calgary and Edmonton.
-Read more in the January 27, 2015 special issue of the Commission newsletter.
+The Alberta Human Rights Commission is offering an upcoming Human Rights in the Workplace public workshop and forum.
+Read more in the February 18, 2015 special issue of the Commission newsletter.

 COMMISSION RELEASES 2013-14 ANNUAL REPORT

 The Commission has released its 2013-14 Annual Report.
 The report provides a summary of results achieved in the three areas of activity undertaken by the Commission: education and engagement, complaint resolution, and complaint adjudication.
 It also includes information about the legislative framework for the Commission and the Human Rights Education and Multiculturalism Fund, biographies of the Members of the Commission, and listings of tribunal decisions made in 2013-14.
 Read the report.

 READ THE QUARTERLY ISSUE OF THE COMMISSION NEWSLETTER